tact-lang/tact/CONTRIBUTING.md

 As our testing framework we use [Jest](https://jestjs.io).
 We use a combination of snapshot and expectation tests supported by Jest.

-Some tests are put in the same directory with the implementation and can be located in `*.spec.ts` files, other tests are grouped into categories in the [src/test](./src/test) folder.
+Some tests are put in the same folder with the implementation and can be located in `*.spec.ts` files, other tests are grouped into categories in the [src/test](./src/test) folder.
 The project map section has more information on tests relevant for each compiler component.

 ### How to update test snapshots